eshelyaron/debug_adapter/README.md

 ## Status

-Most of the DAP specification is implemented and operational.
-For specific features status, see below.
+Most of the DAP specification is implemented and [operational](https://github.com/eshelyaron/debug_adapter/gallery.md).
+For the status of specific features, see below.

 Currently only tested with GNU Emacs and `dap-mode` until we have a VS Code extension.

 ### DAP Events implementation coverage
-`event` messages are notifications sent from the server to the client in different situtations.
+`event` messages are notifications sent from the server to the client according to different [runtime hooks](https://www.swi-prolog.org/pldoc/man?section=hooks) that are implemented by the server.

 | Event          | Status |
 |----------------|--------|